 Black Sea Bass

 Black sea bass are measured along the midline from the snout to the end of the central portion of the tail, not to include the tail filaments.
 (See fish measuring example on page 14.)
-The recreational black sea bass regulations have been modified to include an open season of May 23 – June 19 with a ten fish possession limit and a 12.5 inch minimum size limit; an open season of July 1 – August 31 with a two fish possession limit and 12.5 inch minimum size limit.
+The recreational black sea bass regulations have been modified to include an open season of May 26 – June 18 with a 10 fish possession limit and a 12.5 inch minimum size limit; an open season of July 1 – August 31 with a two fish possession limit and 12.5 inch minimum size limit.
 The fall open season regulations for black sea bass have yet to be finalized.
 For the most current regulations, see our website at NJFishandWildlife.com/njregs.htm#marine.

 The possession limit for bluefish is 15 fish.
 This includes juvenile bluefish commonly known as snappers.

 The red drum possession and size limits are one fish no less than 18 inches and not greater than 27 inches.

 The taking or possession of any river herring (alewife and blueback herring) in New Jersey’s marine, tidal and freshwaters is prohibited.
 This prohibition does not include Atlantic herring which may be retained and used as bait.
 See the fish ID illustrations on page 18 for herring species identification.